[(1) An order under section 2A may make provision—

 (d) otherwise for the purpose of implementing or supplementing section 2A, 2B or 2C

-(2) The provision which may be made by virtue of subsection (1) includes the application of any enactment (with or without modification) in relation to cases where, by virtue of section 2A or 2B
+(2) The provision which may be made by virtue of subsection (1) includes the application of any enactment (with or without modification) in relation to cases where,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.